safedep/shai-hulud-migration-response/README.md

 ### Scanning for Malicious Payloads

+> [!WARNING]
-[!WARNING]: Scanning for payload hashes is compute intensive and may take a long time to complete.
+> Scanning for payload hashes is compute intensive and may take a long time to complete.

 Run the script to scan the file system for files matching known malicious payload hashes: